 A crate should never be used simply for the dog owner’s convenience.
 It is a training, safety and calming tool when used well.
 The crate should be closed for the minimum time needed, hopefully only minutes at a time, and never for more than three or four hours during daytime.
 Its use must be balanced by the owner also providing exercise and play for at least the same amount of time so the crate can be used for ‘down time’ only.
 A crate is a failure when a puppy or dog is distressed inside it, or is excited and active.

-A crate is a success when a puppy learns to associate the crate with sleep time, is relaxed inside, and enters willingly (that’s the vet’s pup Loki having a play in his crate).
+Crates are a success when a puppy learns to associate them with sleep time, is relaxed inside, and enters willingly (that’s the vet’s pup Loki having a play in his crate).
 These puppies will become dogs who continue to enjoy sleeping in the crate through their adult life, with the door open as a natural dog den.
 Dogs instinctively like a semi-enclosed sleeping place, probably for the security it provides.

 So why do we recommend crating puppies and dogs?